Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- Lazard has hauled in 35 grabs for 438 yards and six touchdowns this season.
-He has been targeted 54 times, and puts up 27.4 yards per game.
+- Lazard has caught 35 passes on 54 targets for 438 yards and six touchdowns, averaging 27.4 yards per game.

-- Lazard has been the target of 54 of his team's 558 passing attempts this season, or 9.7% of the target share.
+- So far this season, 9.7% of the 558 passes thrown by his team have gone Lazard's way.

-- Lazard (12 red zone targets) has been the recipient of 11.0% of his team's 109 red zone pass attempts.
+- With 12 targets in the red zone this season, Lazard has been on the receiving end of 11.0% of his team's 109 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Lazard's matchup with the Lions.